Smittey/Smittey/_posts/2017-02-26-custom-keyboard-case.md

 1. I started by taking the keyboard to a hardware shop to ensure that I was buying wood of adequate size.
 Warning: This will attract strange looks from other shoppers.
 ![Measuring the keyboard against wood in the hardware shop](/{{ site.img }}post-{{ page.url | remove:'/' }}/01.jpg "Measuring the keyboard against wood in the hardware shop")

-2. I removed all of the keys from the board and pencilled an outline on the wood.
+2. I removed all of the keys from the board and penciled an outline on the wood.
 This is the pilot line for when I do the routing.
 I made sure to indent this somewhat in case of a drastic error.
 ![About to start measuring](/{{ site.img }}post-{{ page.url | remove:'/' }}/02.jpg "About to start measuring")

 3. I prepared the router and adjusted the height of the bit in order to get the desired depth in the wood.